 With the Academy Assistant program (NIAA) the Network Institute aims to interest bright young master students for conducting scientific research and pursuing an academic career.
 The program brings together scientists from different disciplines; every project combines methods & themes from informatics, social sciences and/or humanities.
 For each project, 2 student research assistants work together.
 The projects result in papers and/or research proposals.
 The program started in 2010 with 4 projects funded by the KNAW.

 This program is aimed at VU researchers who are willing to cross the boundaries of their own discipline, and who have a research topic in mind that would benefit from such an interdisciplinary approach.
 We especially encourage early career researchers, including post-docs and PhDs, to apply for this funding.

 Quick facts about the initiative:

-- Proposals should combine two disciplines that are part of the Network Institute;
+- Proposals shall combine two disciplines that are part of the Network Institute

-- Teams can include other people in supervising roles, as long as each assistant has one responsible co-applicant NI supervisor.
+- Teams can include other people in supervising roles, as long as each assistant has one responsible co-applicant supervisor

 For more information, contact the student coordinator at email@example.com or the coordinating team: